rocksdanister/lively-beta/README.md

 This does not apply to Windows Store version of Lively.

 ## How to report a bug
-Reports problem directly to the main repository:
+Report problems directly to the main repository:

 https://github.com/rocksdanister/lively